1 9 5 6 (UK)

 The demands of her job meant that she didn’t stay in one city too long and her globetrotting left no room for a regular supporting cast.

-A number of upcoming celebrities appeared throughout the series, however, including Wilfrid Brambell, Christopher Lee, Patrick McGoohan, Richard Wattis, Rupert Davies, Gordon Jackson, Anthony Valentine, Patrick Allen and future film director John Schlesinger.
+A number of future celebrities appeared throughout the series, however, including Wilfrid Brambell, Christopher Lee, Patrick McGoohan, Lois Maxwell, Richard Wattis, Rupert Davies, Gordon Jackson, Dick Emery, Anthony Valentine, Alfred Burke, Patrick Allen, Leonard Sachs and future film director John Schlesinger.

 Before this UK series, the 27-year old actress had appeared in The Abbott and Costello Show on US TV.
 Shortly after this series, Shawlee enjoyed her most famous film role as Sweet Sue in the 1959 comedy classic, Some Like It Hot, starring Marilyn Monroe, Tony Curtis, and Jack Lemmon.